-This section sets out the requirements to be followed for each of the work types identified in section 3.1.
-Activities carried out to manage defences against water and to carry out drainage scheme maintenance typically require a combination of work types.
+This section sets out the requirements to be followed for each of the work types identified in the introduction to Section 3 of this Code of Practice.
+Activities carried out to manage defences against water typically require one or more of the following workgroup activities.
 Requirements relevant to the work being carried out shall be identified and included in the work plan for certification.
-Not all requirements will be relevant for different activities.